4W4I5/Semester-7-Notes/Blockchain/Sessional 1 Prep/Sessional 1 Prep Notes.md

     - Bob, the merchant, hears about Alice's payment transaction over the network before it is included in a block.
 If Bob is too eager and allows Alice to download the software immediately, without waiting for block confirmations (a **zero-confirmation transaction**), Alice could quickly broadcast a conflicting transaction (a double-spend), and an honest node might include the new transaction in the next block.
     - A cautious merchant would wait for multiple block confirmations before releasing the software.
 If Alice successfully launches a double-spend attack, Bob will see that the block containing her payment has been orphaned, and he should abandon the transaction.
     - If, however, the next few nodes continue to build on the block containing Alice's payment to Bob, it becomes more likely that this transaction will be part of the long-term consensus chain, giving Bob confidence that the payment is valid.
+## Incentives for Distributed Consensus
 ### Proof of Work (PoW)
 - **Incentives for Honest Behavior**:
-    - Miners are rewarded with newly created bitcoins (block rewards) and transaction fees when they add valid blocks to the blockchain.
-Invalid blocks do not get accepted, and the miner loses both the block reward and the energy invested in solving the hash puzzle.
+    - Miners are rewarded with **newly created bitcoins (block rewards)** and transaction fees when they add valid blocks to the blockchain.
+Invalid blocks are rejected by the network, causing the miner to lose both the block reward and the energy invested in solving the hash puzzle.
-    - **Cost of Attack**: Gaining control of 51% of the network’s hash power is economically prohibitive, thus discouraging large-scale attacks.
+    - **Cost of Attack**: Gaining control of 51% of the network’s hash power is economically prohibitive due to the immense cost of energy and hardware.
+This discourages large-scale attacks.
 - **Hash Puzzles and Mining**:
-    - **Hash Puzzle**: To add a new block, miners must find a nonce such that the hash of the block (previous block hash + transactions + nonce) is smaller than a target value.
+    - **Hash Puzzle**: Miners must find a **nonce** such that the hash of the block (combining the previous block's hash, transactions, and the nonce) is smaller than a predefined target value.
+The goal is to make the hash start with a specific number of leading zeros.
-    - **Mining Process**: Miners compete by repeatedly trying different nonce values until they find a valid hash.
-Once a valid hash is found, the miner broadcasts the block to the network, and other miners validate it.
+    - **Mining Process**: Miners repeatedly try different nonce values until they find one that produces a valid hash.
+The successful miner broadcasts the block to the network, and other miners validate the block by checking its hash.
-    - **Visual Example**: The slides depict the mining process visually, showing blocks of transactions being added one after the other in a linear fashion, representing the blockchain.
-Each block is connected to the next via hash pointers.
+    - **Visual Example**: The slides visually depict the mining process, showing how blocks of transactions are connected sequentially via hash pointers.
 - **Mining Reward**:
-    - Initially, miners were rewarded with 50 BTC per block, but this reward halves roughly every four years.
-By 2040, no new bitcoins will be created, and miners will rely solely on transaction fees.
+    - Initially, miners were rewarded with **50 BTC** per block, and this amount halves approximately every four years.
+By 2040, the block reward will cease, and miners will rely solely on **transaction fees**.
-    - **Finite Supply**: The total supply of bitcoins is capped at 21 million.
-This scarcity is built into the protocol to ensure long-term value retention.
+    - **Finite Supply**: Bitcoin's total supply is capped at **21 million** coins, which helps ensure long-term value retention as scarcity increases over time.

 ### Double-Spending Attack
-- **Definition**
-    - Occurs when a user tries to spend the same bitcoin twice.
+- **Definition**: A double-spend attack occurs when a user tries to spend the same bitcoin more than once by broadcasting two conflicting transactions.
-    - Example: Alice sends bitcoin to Bob and simultaneously creates another transaction to send the same bitcoin to herself.
+    - **Example**: Alice sends bitcoin to Bob for a service, and simultaneously broadcasts another transaction to spend the same bitcoin to another address she controls.
-- **Defense Mechanisms**
+- **Defense Mechanisms**:
-    - **Longest Chain Rule**: Honest nodes extend the longest valid blockchain, rejecting chains with double-spend attempts.
-    - **Conflict Resolution**: If conflicting transactions occur (Alice → Bob, Alice → herself), the longest chain wins, and the other transaction gets discarded.
+    - **Longest Chain Rule**: Honest nodes follow the longest valid blockchain, ensuring that only one of the conflicting transactions (Alice → Bob or Alice → herself) gets confirmed.
-- **Confirmations**
-    - Six confirmations reduce the chance of reversing a transaction to near zero.
-    - Each confirmation block increases security, making it exponentially harder to launch a double-spend attack.
+    - **Confirmations**: The risk of a successful double-spend attack diminishes with each confirmation.
+Typically, after **six confirmations**, the transaction is considered highly secure.

 ### Mining Economics
-- **Profitability**
+- **Profitability**:
-    - Miners earn rewards through block creation and transaction fees.
-    - Profit depends on the cost of electricity, hardware, and mining difficulty.
+    - Miners earn rewards from block creation and transaction fees.
+Profitability is influenced by the **cost of electricity, mining hardware**, and **mining difficulty**.
-- **Mining Farms**
+- **Mining Farms**:
-    - Large-scale operations benefit from cheap electricity and optimal climates.
-    - Professional miners can outcompete small-scale miners by leveraging economies of scale.
+    - Large-scale operations, often located in areas with **cheap electricity and cool climates**, have an economic advantage due to economies of scale.
-- **Malware Mining**
+- **Malware Mining**:
-    - Some attackers use malware to hijack systems for mining.
+    - Some attackers use malware to hijack computers, using the victim's resources (electricity and hardware) to mine cryptocurrencies for their own gain.
-    - Victims unknowingly provide resources (electricity and hardware) while the attacker profits from mined cryptocurrencies.

 ### Longest Chain Rule
-- **Definition**
-    - The longest chain with the most accumulated proof-of-work is the valid blockchain.
-    - Nodes follow this chain, ensuring consistency across the network.
+- **Definition**: The longest chain with the most accumulated proof-of-work is the valid blockchain.
+Nodes always follow this chain to ensure consistency.
-- **Orphan Blocks**
-    - Two miners may create blocks simultaneously, resulting in a temporary fork.
-    - The shorter chain gets orphaned as nodes adopt the longer chain, ensuring consensus.
+- **Orphan Blocks**: Occasionally, two miners may produce blocks simultaneously, creating a temporary fork.
+The shorter chain eventually gets orphaned, and only the longest chain remains.

 ### Transaction Process
-- **Broadcasting Transactions**
+- **Broadcasting Transactions**:
-    - Transactions are broadcast to all nodes in the network.
-    - Nodes validate transactions by checking balances and verifying digital signatures.
+    - Transactions are broadcast to all nodes.
+Each node validates them by checking the balance of the sender and verifying signatures.
-- **Mempool**
+- **Mempool**:
-    - Unconfirmed transactions wait in the mempool until included in a block.
-    - Miners pick transactions from the mempool based on the fees attached.
+    - Unconfirmed transactions wait in the **mempool** until miners include them in a block.
+Miners typically prioritize transactions based on the attached fees.
-- **Miner Reward**
+- **Miner Reward**:
-    - Miners receive newly minted bitcoins (block reward) and transaction fees.
-    - Miners prioritize high-fee transactions to maximize rewards for each block they solve.
+    - Miners receive the block reward and transaction fees.
+They tend to prioritize transactions with higher fees to maximize their earnings.